KJRH-TV: News department history

 Several changes to the newscasts took place in the summer of 2001.
-When the former Channel 2 News moniker was restored as KJRH's newscast branding that May, the morning newscast adopted a more hard news format and began featuring weather and traffic segments in ten-minute intervals at times ending in "2," with cooking and interview segments being relegated to either the new midday newscast or within Keith's community segments; sports coverage was also dropped from the weekday 5:00 p.m. newscast, in favor of additional news and health segments.
-On July 16, the station premiered a half-hour midday newscast at 11:00 a.m.; originally anchored by the husband-and-wife team of Russ McCaskey and Deborah Lauren McCaskey (who replaced Keith Isbell and Deirdre Davis as anchors of Channel 2 News Today at that time), the program was the first midday newscast to air on the station since it cancelled a prior half-hour broadcast at noon in 1996.
+When the former Channel 2 News moniker was restored as KJRH's newscast branding that May, the morning newscast adopted a more hard news format and began featuring weather and traffic segments in ten-minute intervals at times ending in "2", with cooking and interview segments being relegated to either the new midday newscast or within Keith's community segments; sports coverage was also dropped from the weekday 5 p.m. newscast, in favor of additional news and health segments.
+On July 16, the station premiered a half-hour midday newscast at 11 a.m.; originally anchored by the husband-and-wife team of Russ McCaskey and Deborah Lauren McCaskey (who replaced Keith Isbell and Deirdre Davis as anchors of Channel 2 News Today at that time), the program was the first midday newscast to air on the station since it canceled a prior half-hour broadcast at noon in 1996.
 (The midday newscast would expand to a full hour on September 8, 2015; it would move to noon in August 2018.)
 Oklahoma Living was also relegated to Sunday mornings effective on July 22, where it remained until its cancellation that December.
-Larsen and John Walls were also appointed as anchors of the 5:00 p.m. newscast in place of McCaskey and Stephanie Dukes, the latter of whom was moved to a role as health reporter.
+Larsen and John Walls were also appointed as anchors of the 5 p.m. newscast in place of McCaskey and Stephanie Dukes, the latter of whom was moved to a role as health reporter.

-In May 2003, the station launched hour-long weekend morning newscasts at 8:00 a.m. on Saturdays and Sundays.
-(The broadcast would expand to two hours on September 30, while an hour-long extension of the Sunday edition at 10:00 a.m. was added in September 2013, in a revamp that saw the existing Sunday broadcast be separated into two additional blocks at 6:00 and 8:00 a.m.)
+In May 2003, the station launched hour-long weekend morning newscasts at 8 a.m. on Saturdays and Sundays.
+(The broadcast would expand to two hours on September 30, while an hour-long extension of the Sunday edition at 10 a.m. was added in September 2013, in a revamp that saw the existing Sunday broadcast be separated into two additional blocks at 6 and 8 a.m.)
 On February 25, 2008, KJRH became the first television station in the state of Oklahoma to begin broadcasting its local newscasts in high definition; the upgrade came with the introduction of a new graphics package similar to that used by Kansas City sister station KSHB-TV with the format change (the existing news set, introduced in 2000, continued to be used until 2011).
 In November 2009, KJRH introduced a new red and brown graphics package and new news theme ("Scripps TV Station Group Package" by Musikvergnuegen) for its newscasts, that was being utilized on all Scripps-owned stations.
-On August 2, 2012, the station introduced a new blue and gold standardized graphics package for the Scripps stations and began using "Inergy" by Stephen Arnold Music as its new news theme (KJRH became the second Scripps-owned station to adopt the new standardized graphics and music, following West Palm Beach, Florida sister station WPTV-TV).
+On August 2, 2012, the station introduced a new blue and gold standardized graphics package for the Scripps stations and began using "Inergy" by Stephen Arnold Music as its new news theme (KJRH became the second Scripps-owned station to adopt the new standardized graphics and music, following sister station WPTV-TV in West Palm Beach, Florida).